aosabook/500lines/sampler/README.md

 >>> gammaln(1000 + 1)
 5912.1281784881639
 ```

+If we had tried to compute just the PMF using the `gamma` function, we
+would have ended up with `gamma(1000 + 1) / gamma(1000 + 1)`, which
+results in a `nan` value (even though we can analytically see that it
+should be 1).
+But, because we do the computation in log-space, it's
+not an issue, so we don't need to worry about it!

 ## Sampling magical items, revisited

 Now that we have written our multinomial functions, we can put them to